Home > American Destinations > Argentina > Getting Around Buenos Aires: Transportation Tips for Visitors

 Bus Station - Notice the Buses have their Own Lanes

-For those interested in taking an actual train, Buenos Aires’ main train station is Retiro Station.
-Long distance and commuter trains arrive frequently on the stations 19 platforms.
-I never took a train that wasn’t part of the Suite during my visit to Buenos Aires.
+Buenos Aires’ main train station is Retiro Station.
+Long-distance and commuter trains arrive frequently across its platforms.
+I never used a train during my visit that wasn’t part of the Subte system.

 Retiro Station - Buenos AIres